matthew-pm-dev/aws-prometheus-grafana-monitoring-dashboard/README.md

 To enhance the project’s alignment with AWS best practices and production readiness, the following improvements are planned:

-- **Switch to `cfn-init` for Configuration Management**: Replace the EC2 user data scripts with AWS CloudFormation Init (`cfn-init`) to provide a more robust and modular way to configure the Prometheus/Grafana and app servers.
+- **Switch to cfn-init for Configuration Management**: Replace the EC2 user data scripts with cfn-init to provide a more robust and modular way to configure the Prometheus/Grafana and app servers.
 This will improve maintainability by separating configuration logic from instance bootstrap and enable easier updates to the setup.
-- **Host Configuration Files on AWS S3**: Move configuration files (e.g., `docker-compose.yaml`, `prometheus.yaml`, `node-dashboard.json`) from the GitHub repository to an S3 bucket with versioning and access controls.
+- **Host Configuration Files on AWS S3**: Move configuration files from the GitHub repository to an S3 bucket with versioning and access controls.
 This leverages AWS-native storage, improves security, and reduces external dependencies.
-- **Automate Authentication and Security with AWS Secrets Manager**: Replace hardcoded credentials (e.g., Grafana’s default `admin:admin`) with AWS Secrets Manager for secure storage and retrieval.
-Integrate Secrets Manager with `cfn-init` scripts to dynamically configure authentication, enhancing security for Prometheus and Grafana access.
+- **Automate Authentication and Security with AWS Secrets Manager**: Replace hardcoded default credentials with AWS Secrets Manager for secure storage and retrieval.
+Integrate Secrets Manager with cfn-init scripts to dynamically configure authentication, enhancing security for Prometheus and Grafana access.
 - **Add Auto Scaling for Resilience**: Introduce an Auto Scaling group for the Prometheus/Grafana EC2 instance to ensure high availability and automatic recovery from instance failures.
 This will demonstrate scalable architecture design and improve system reliability.
-- **Implement CloudWatch Monitoring**: Set up CloudWatch alarms to monitor EC2 instance health (e.g., CPU utilization, instance status) and configure SNS notifications for alerts.
+- **Implement CloudWatch Monitoring**: Set up CloudWatch alarms to monitor EC2 instance health and configure SNS notifications for alerts.
 This will enhance observability and integrate AWS-native monitoring with the Prometheus/Grafana stack.

 These enhancements will make the project more robust, secure, and aligned with AWS best practices, preparing it for production-like environments.